About the course

 The MSc in Archaeological Science is based on the research strengths of the Research Laboratory for Archaeology.
 The MSc consists of three elements taught over two nine-week terms, comprising materials analysis and the study of technological change, molecular bioarchaeology, and principles and practice of scientific dating, plus a five month research project chosen in consultation with the supervisor.
 The pre-set essay(s) and research project provide opportunity for specialisation within these areas.

 Each option has a co-ordinator who will be responsible for arranging your option teaching, while the course director has overall responsibility for your progress, and you will have a supervisor for your individual research project.

 Teaching is through a combination of lectures, classes and laboratory sessions requiring regular written work, and is supplemented by a range of graduate seminars.
 The course benefits from the small size of the cohort (usually about eight), allowing many opportunities for student contribution.
 Class presentations are also required, providing valuable experience and the opportunity for feedback from your peers.

 For this course, the allocation of graduate supervision is the responsibility of the School of Archaeology and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the School of Archaeology.

 The archaeological science options are assessed in early May by written examination, plus a 10,000-word extended essay.
-Options taken from other master's degrees in archaeology are examined by a pair of 5,000-word pre-set essays, and the remaining options in archaeological science require only one 5,000 word pre-set essay.
-Students submit a 15,000- to 20,000-word dissertation on their research project in mid September.
+If an option is taken from the other master's degrees (MSc in Archaeology or MSt in Classical Archaeology) it is examined by a pair of 5,000-word pre-set essays, and the word limit for the extended pre-set essay is 5,000 words.
+Students submit a 15,000- to 20,000- word dissertation on their research project in mid-September.

 A viva voce examination may be held and students' workbooks may also be examined at the discretion of the examiners.